lsg551/3d-printables/README.md

-# Ender 5 S1 Modpack
+# 3D Printables

-This repository contains some of my mods and custom software I created for the _Ender 5 S1_ 3d printer.
+This repository is a collectin of some of my 3d printable models.

-## Contents
+## Models

 1. generic [lighting](./Lighting/v1/README.md) for all 20x20 mm aluminum profiles

-# License & Contributing
+# License

 You are free to use and modify anything.
 See the [License](LICENSE) for details.